rwz/nestive/README.md

 ```

 ## Caching
-Nestive works the same way `content_for` does and has the same caching drawbacks.
-That means that nestive helpers are completely ignored when called from within cached block.
-You probably don't want to use fragment caching around dynamic nestive areas and have to be extra careful what and how you cach to avoid unpleasant surprises.
+Nestive works the same way `content_for` does and has the same caching
+drawbacks.
+That means that nestive helpers are completely ignored when called
+from within cached block.
+You probably don't want to use fragment caching
+around dynamic nestive areas and have to be extra careful what and how you
+cache to avoid unpleasant surprises.

 ## Installation